Holiday rentals in Wiltshire

 There are Norman abbeys and Saxon churches, and you can even find the beautifully preserved mosaics of a Roman villa.
 Salisbury’s magnificently ornate cathedral has boasted the tallest spire in the United Kingdom for almost 500 years, not to mention a copy of Magna Carta and the world’s oldest working clock, while the college town of Marlborough is home to one the most charming high streets in the country, and the possible burial mound of a wizard.
 You could say it’s a magical place.

-Top things to do in Wiltshire
+What are the top things to do in Wiltshire?

 Pewsey Vale